nelsonxw/Visualization-US-crime-and-employment-statistics-over-years/README.md

 + [Uniform Crime Reporting Statistics](https://www.bjs.gov/ucrdata/Search/Crime/State/StatebyState.cfm?NoVariables=Y&CFID=247193930&CFTOKEN=b6105fea0ed761eb-FDFE448E-D159-1EA8-A5EFE168BA588D99)

 #### Tools used:
-Python, HTML, CSS, JavaScript, D3.js, Leaflet, MySQL, SQLite, SQLAlchemy, Flask, Heroku
+Python, Pandas, HTML, CSS, JavaScript, D3.js, Leaflet, MySQL, SQLite, SQLAlchemy, Flask, Heroku

+#### Major Steps:
++ Download data from source in csv format.
+Read into MySQL to clean, merge and save as database.
+Use SQLite and SQLAlchemy to import data into Flask
++ Use Flask to serve the web site, and use SQLite and SQLAlchemy to read the database and pass to Pandas where data are processed, formatted.
+Jasonify the output from Pandas and make it ready for consumptions by JavaScript codes.
++ Set up website with HTML and CSS, and use D3.js to create interactive bubble charts, bar charts and pie charts.
+Use Leaflet to create the interactive map on the website.
 #### Code Snippets: